Philippians 1:3

 “upon every remembrance of you”

 However, many of us have a testimony whereby people say, “I don’t know what I did to have that person come across my path!
 I thank God that I can forget that person!”
-Every believer is a blessing or a curse, a wing or a weight, an asset or a liability.
+Every believer is a blessing or a curse, a wing or a weight, an asset, or a liability.
 We either help people in their Christian life or hinder them.

 Remembering brought no regrets for Paul; he had only blessed memories.
-Do you have a capacity to give thanks?
+Do you have the capacity to give thanks?
 Do you thank God for your church?
 Do you thank God for individuals in your church?

-• Dr. Richison,
+Dr. Richison,

 Grace and Peace to you from Kelowna.